ouduidui/leet-code/README.md

 # create a new topic
 pnpm run create

-# update the category of specified topic
+# update the category of the specified topic
 pnpm run update
 ```